 The first five years are crucial for a child’s brain development.
 Almost 90% of the brain develops before kindergarten.
-Therefore, including interactive math activities in the preschool curriculum is highly helpful.
+Therefore, including interactive math activities in the preschool curriculum is very helpful.

 It can improve attention, memory, and basic cognitive skills among kids.
-But simple flashcards or counting blocks are not sufficient to motivate preschoolers to learn math.
+However, simple flashcards or counting blocks do not motivate preschoolers to learn math.
 Instead, teachers have to practice engaging and fun math activities to set a strong math foundation for students.

 Let’s explore fun math activities for preschoolers in detail.